SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    For more information about using ``Set`` with Foundation and Cocoa, see `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.

-..
-TODO: Add note about performance characteristics of contains on sets as opposed to arrays?

 .. _CollectionTypes_SetTypeShorthandSyntax:

 Set Type Syntax